Does your job require you to be proficient in a foreign language? Would you like to learn a new language, or could you use a refresher course?

 - language course at the mission (after departure).

-See the complete range of language courses for BZ staff (don’t forget to log in).
+See the complete range of language courses for staff at the Ministry of Foreign Affairs (don’t forget to log in).

 If you want to do a language course, first discuss it with your manager and make sure you have their approval before registering.